usnistgov/ndn-dpdk/dpdk/README.md

 **ealthread.Allocator** provides an LCore allocator.
 It allows a program to reserve a number of LCores for each "role", and then obtain a NUMA-local LCore reserved for a certain role when needed.

+**ealthread.LoadStat** collects statistics of thread empty polls.
+It is a simplified version of DPDK empty poll API, intended for informational purpose instead of power management.

 **pktmbuf.Template** is a template of mempool configuration.
 It can be used to create per-NUMA mempools for packet buffers.